KrystianGreblowski/currency-converter-react/README.md

 ## Description

-It's a currency converter for Polish currency to other.
+It's a currency converter for Polish currency to others.
+It's an application I created as part of a project for the YouCode Frontend Developer course.

 The latest exchange rates are downloaded from https://exchangerate.host/#/

-It's an application I created as part of a project for the YouCode Frontend Developer course.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).